joedski/mcf1.7-tutorial-sea-bass/README.md

 * 1-block-texture - A new mod with a single block inserted into a new Creative tab.
 The block has a texture, too.
 This matches steps 1-3 of the tutorial.
 * 2-block-sided-texture - A block with a different texture for the top than from the rest of the sides.
 This matches step 4 of the tutorial.
 * 3-item - Adding an item.
 This matches step 5 of the tutorial.
-* *4-entity* - Adding an entity.
+* 4-entity - Adding an entity.
 This matches step 6 of the tutorial.
+* 5-renderer - Adds a custom renderer to the entity so it's not just a lame white box.
+This matches step 7 of the tutorial.
+* *6-ai* - Adds a subclass of the old entity which uses the advanced AI system instead of the basic default AI.
+Uses the same texture as the other one.

 More will be added as progress through the tutorial is made.